akamai/terraform-provider-akamai/docs/resources/appsec_bypass_network_lists.md

 This resource supports the following arguments:

 - `config_id` (Required).
-Unique identifier of the security configuration associated with the network bypass lists being modified.
+Unique identifier of the security configuration associated with the bypass network lists being modified.
+- `security_policy_id` (Required).
+Unique identifier of the security policy associated with the bypass network lists.
 - `bypass_network_list` (Required).
 JSON array of network IDs that comprise the bypass list.

 ## Output Options